forthy42/net2o/wiki/squid.md

 still worth to pursue.

 ## How to really distribute book-keeping

+A distributed database can be replicated or partitioned (or both).
+BlockChains as of now are replicated; that's the scaling problem mentioned in the bullshit bingo sheet above.
+They also need to be partitioned to gain all the benefits of modern distributed databases.

 An important design goal for me is to handle massive ammounts of micropayments, because that's an application where I see a legitime